Let Dependency Injection Lead You to a Better Design

 Together, we are going to refactor a class to utilise the three forms of Dependency Injection, resulting in a more decoupled design that is easier to test as it is explicit about its dependencies.
 Let's look at that class:

-@interface UTEAccount : NSObject
+@interface WBAccount : NSObject

-@property (nonatomic, strong) UTEUser *user;
+@property (nonatomic, strong) WBUser *user;

 @end

-@implementation UTEAccount
+@implementation WBAccount

 #pragma mark - Init